Please buy your HP 50G on Amazon. You will get a great price and FREE shipping.

 However, if you’re looking for a top of the line model from HP, you really need to take a wait and see approach.
 I’ve heard from HP officials within the last few days, and I’ve been told that I can expect to have an HP Prime review unit around the end of this month.
 Hopefully, that will mean that the HP Prime is still on pace for a back to school release for the 2013-14 school year.
 While I have yet to do an HP Prime review, it’s hard to imagine that the much new unit will win out in the HP 50g vs. HP Prime competition.

 Please use this link to buy your HP 50G on Amazon.
 You will get a great price and FREE shipping.
-A small percentage of your purchase will support my work at Tech Powered Math.
+If you buy through this link, a small percentage of your purchase will support my work at Tech Powered Math.
+Thanks for your support!